 Fast forward to 2020, the young lad from 1937 is currently worth around $81.2 billion.
 Among many of his nicknames are “The world’s greatest investor of all time” and “The Wizard of Omaha”.
 In 2019, the ‘Almighty’ Warren Buffett; CEO of Berkshire Hathaway, was named by Forbes as the 3rd world’s richest person.
-Today, Berkshire Hathaway is the largest shareowner of Coca Cola and also holds shares in companies like Amazon, Apple, American Airlines, Bank of America, JP Morgan Chase & Co, Goldman Sachs, American Express and over 50 other companies.
+Today, Berkshire Hathaway is the largest shareowner of Coca Cola and also holds shares in companies like Amazon, Apple, American Airlines, Bank of America, JP Morgan Chase & Co, Goldman Sachs, American Express, and over 50 other companies.

 Recall how we established in one of our articles that ‘Behavioural Finance’ is tied with personality types?
 Sometimes, it is recommended that you evaluate your personality type to ascertain what investment policy would suit you the best.
 To make this easier for you, we shall adopt a behavioural model developed by Tom Bailard, Larry Biehl, and Ron Kaiser.
-This model helps up and coming investors, as well as seasoned investors, better understand themselves.
+This model helps up coming investors, as well as seasoned investors, better understand themselves.

 The Investor Types are in the subsequent highlights:

-1. The Individualist: The investor here is careful and analytical.
+The investor here is careful and analytical.
 They understand their limitations as investors and have a subtle quietness in their abilities.
 The Individualist is simply in control of their investment journey.

-3. The Celebrity: The Celebrity Investor is an ardent follower of investment fads and trends.
+The Celebrity Investor is an ardent follower of investment fads and trends.
 They indulge in investing in a number of alternative opportunities.
 The Celebrity Investor does not have an excellent grasp of investment like The Individualist; it’s rather inadequate.

-5. Straight Arrow: The investor in this category evenly replicates the characteristics highlighted above.
+The investor in this category evenly replicates the characteristics highlighted above.